frederikwillersinn/medical-sales-forecasting/README.md

 # Medical-sales-forecasting
-Machine Learning | A Data-Driven Sales Forecasting Model For Medical Products In Africa
+Machine Learning | A Data-Driven Sales Forecasting Model for Medical Products in Africa